Social Authentication for Customer Identity and Access Management

 Social authentication platforms, such as Facebook, Google, and LinkedIn, are already designed to handle a massive volume of users, making them reliable and scalable solutions for handling authentication.
 By incorporating Social as part of your CIAM integration, supporting a larger number of user accounts and different authentication protocols becomes easier to achieve.

 Additionally, CIAM systems that support multiple social login providers offer flexibility; if a customer decides to log in with Google but not Facebook, they can choose.
-Additionally leveraging SSO to create a single user account, means that the user experience remains consistent no matter which social platform they choose.
+Additionally, leveraging SSO to create a single user account means that the user experience remains consistent no matter which social platform they choose.

 Got questions?